Farewell, John Peters

 John then broadcast on several other East Midlands commercial stations and dabbled at the BBC.

-Only at Boom have his rare gifts been heard across the UK – and he was enormously touched by the enthusiasm you showed for his programmes.
+Only at Boom were his rare gifts been heard across the UK – and he was enormously touched by the enthusiasm you showed for his programmes.
 John was a radio man through and through, with an enviable command of the sound of the medium, weaving voice and music together into a rich audio tapestry.
-With his somehow relaxed energy, few have the gift he had for making a chart show an unmissable drama.
+With his somehow relaxed energy, few have his gift for making a chart show an unmissable drama.

 John pictured in 1975